top of page

 Strengthening Partnerships & Strategic Planning

 St. Elizabeth’s is a proud partner of the Incarnate Word Foundation and Incarnate Word School, continuing its mission-driven work in the St. Louis area.
 Recently, the organization held an all-staff training session followed by a strategic planning retreat with leadership and the Board of Directors.
-The focus was on identifying ways to improve services and defining the long-term vision for the organization.
+The focus was on identifying ways to improve services and defining the organization’s long-term vision.

-Input from surveys and staff feedback has played a critical role in shaping the plan, ensuring that both participants and caregivers receive the highest quality of care and support.
+Input from surveys and staff feedback has played a critical role in shaping the plan.
+This ensures that both participants and caregivers receive the highest quality of care and support.

 Meet the Team: Leadership & New Staff Members

-Several new faces have joined the St. Elizabeth’s leadership team, bringing fresh energy and expertise:
+Several new faces have joined the St. Elizabeth’s leadership team.
+They bring fresh energy and expertise:

 • Jason Johnston, Director of Marketing – Expanding outreach both digitally and in the community.